 And that’s when Bohemian Rhapsody happened . . .

 The song utilised six studios and every mixing desk trick available to layer instruments and 120 backing vocals to create an audacious barrage of sound in a quasi-symphonic piece which even included bits of real opera.

-The track was nearly six minutes long and EMI were reluctant to release it until a tape was ‘leaked’ to London DJ Kenny Everett who played it several times in its entirety.
-Subsequent demand tipped the record company’s hand and it stayed at #1 in the UK for nine weeks.
+The track was nearly six minutes long, and EMI was reluctant to release it until a tape was ‘leaked’ to London DJ Kenny Everett, who played it several times in its entirety.
+Subsequent demand tipped the record company’s hand, and it stayed at #1 in the UK for nine weeks.

-It was also one of the first records to make use of a specially made video.
-Bohemian Rhapsody went on to sell into the seven figure bracket and so it was, that on album number four, Queen were well and truly launched into rock’s stratosphere.
+It was also one of the first records to use a specially-made video.
+Bohemian Rhapsody went on to sell into the seven-figure bracket, and so it was, that on album number four, Queen were well and truly launched into rock’s stratosphere.

 Sadly, on 24 November 1991, the big disease with the little name took the queen out of Queen.
 The newspapers used the word “gaunt” until even the thickest hetero Queen fan started to twig that something was rotten in the state of Freddie.

 At Mercury’s cremation, the exit music was D’Amor sull’ali rosee from Verdi’s opera Il Trovatore, sung by his old mucker Monserrat Caballe.
 None of your rock music.